technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 ## Correlation, Anomaly Detection, and Predictive Monitoring

 ---

 ## PURPOSE

 Part 1 introduced context-aware monitoring and dynamic baselines.
+The patterns that stop you from drowning in noise.
 This part goes deeper: correlation analysis to see across systems, anomaly detection to surface what's genuinely unusual, and predictive patterns to catch problems before they arrive.

+Part 1 built confidence that your alerts mean something.
+Part 2 builds confidence that you're seeing the whole picture.

 **Fair Warning:** These patterns build on Part 1 concepts.
 They require solid KQL fundamentals and understanding of your environment's data structure.
-Adapt, don't copy.
+If you're still building that foundation, start with my [Intro to Log Analytics](/intro-to-la-pt1/) series.
+This isn't where you learn KQL.
+This is where you take it into battle.

 ---

 ## WALKTHROUGH

 ### Pattern: Cross-Service Impact Analysis

-When a service fails, you need to see the cascade.
+Here's a scenario I've lived through too many times: an alert fires for a failing API endpoint.
+You investigate.
+Meanwhile, three other teams are investigating their own alerts, not realizing they're all looking at the same incident from different angles.
+Thirty minutes later, someone figures out the failures are correlated.
+By then, the blast radius has expanded and leadership is asking why it took so long.

+The problem isn't slow humans.
+The problem is monitoring that shows you individual metrics instead of connected systems.

 This pattern correlates failures across dependent services to show impact severity in real time.
+When the orders API fails, you immediately see whether inventory, payment, and shipping are failing too.

 ```kusto
 // Cross-service impact correlation during incidents